OHV Registration & Permits

 Owners of OHVs used only for agricultural purposes may apply for an “implement of husbandry” sticker instead of registration decals.
 However, if the machine is used for recreation on public lands or roads, it must also be registered for that purpose.

-Get Your Permit Online Here
+Get Your Non-Resident Permit Here

 If you’d rather pick one up in person, please visit one of our vendors and to purchase one face-to-face.